ToniWonKanobi/theoveranalyzed.net/posts/2015/11/26/useful-safari-extensions.md

 This came through the pipeline today, from [The Sweet Setup][8].
 Here's their explanation of NoMoreiTunes Safari Extension:

 > After you download and install [NoMoreiTunes Safari Extension], it will keep iTunes from launching whenever an iTunes link is clicked.
 You’ll be able to preview the app information along with reading some initial reviews.
-If you decide that you want to open the page in iTunes, there is a handy link in the NoMoreiTunes overlay at the top of the Safari window.Check out more Power User posts [here][9].
+If you decide that you want to open the page in iTunes, there is a handy link in the NoMoreiTunes overlay at the top of the Safari window.

+Check out more Power User posts [here][9].

 [1]: http://d.pr/i/1aZ8X+ "Safari Extensions"
 [2]: http://techcrunch.com/2013/04/03/google-forks-webkit-and-launches-blink-its-own-rendering-engine-that-will-soon-power-chrome-and-chromeos/ "Techcrunch on Chrome going to Blink"